-PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) If an individual (adult or child) showing COVID-19 symptoms, needs to use the toilet while waiting to go home, they will use a separate toilet (the disabled toilet) if possible.
-The toilet will then be cleaned and disinfected before being used by anyone else; The area around the person with symptoms will be cleaned and disinfected using disposable cloths or paper towels and disposable mop heads after they have left to reduce the risk of passing the infection on to other people as per the COVID-19 : cleaning of non-healthcare settings guidance; When caring for someone with symptoms of coronavirus (COVID-19) or providing emergency first aid a face mask should be worn if a distance of 2 metres cannot be maintained.
+PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) If it is not possible to isolate the pupil e.g. if it causes them undue distress or they need to remain under adult observation, an assessment will be carried out to see whether it is sufficient to move them to an area which is at least 2 metres away from others; If an individual (adult or child) showing COVID-19 symptoms, needs to use the toilet while waiting to go home, they will use a separate toilet (the disabled toilet) if possible.
+The toilet will then be cleaned and disinfected before being used by anyone else; The area around the person with symptoms will be cleaned and disinfected using disposable cloths or paper towels and disposable mop heads after they have left to reduce the risk of passing the infection on to other people as per the COVID-19: cleaning of non-healthcare settings guidance; When caring for someone with symptoms of coronavirus (COVID-19) or providing emergency first aid a face mask should be worn if a distance of 2 metres cannot be maintained.
 If direct contact is necessary, then gloves, an apron and a face mask should be worn.
 Eye protection will also be worn by the supervising adult.
-Staff, pupils & household members test positive for COVID-19 Staff, pupils, visitors, contractors, household members Potential spread of infectious disease If someone tests positive, they If someone tests positive, they are instructed to follow the 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection' self-isolating for at least 10 days from the onset of their symptoms, or from their test day if they are asymptomatic, and will only be allowed to return to school when they have been without a fever for at least 48 hours They can return to school after 10 days even if they still have a cough or loss of sense of smell/taste as these symptoms can last for several weeks after the infection has gone; They will be advised that other members of their household must continue self-isolating for the full 10 days; Where the staff member or pupil has been in school during the infectious period for COVID-19 i.e. 2 days before the onset of their symptoms, the school will undertake a rapid risk assessment to identify the bubble to which the pupil or staff member is allocated and/or any other staff or pupils who have been in close contact with them during the 48 hours prior to the onset of their symptoms; if the staff member / pupil has not
+Staff, pupils & household members test positive for COVID-19 Staff, pupils, visitors, contractors, household members Potential spread of infectious disease People who are self-isolating with COVID-19 will have the option to reduce their isolation period after 5 full days if they test negative with a lateral flow device (LFD) test on both day 5 and day 6 and they do not have a temperature.
+For example, if they test negative on the morning of day 5 and the morning of day 6, they can return to their education or childcare setting immediately on day 6.
+The first test must be taken no earlier than day 5 of the self-isolation period, and the second must be taken the following day.
+All test results should be reported to NHS Test and Trace.
+If the result of either of their tests is positive, they should continue to self-isolate until they get negative results from two LFD tests on consecutive days or until they have completed 10 full days of self-isolation, whichever